jorgeveranet/node-api/README.md

-# REST API Using Node Express and PostgreSQL
+# REST API Using Node.js, Express and PostgreSQL

 ## Install and Development